JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

   * Flip the toggle switch to change between Firefly color yellow or white
 * Try out the rotary knob
   * Locate the rotating knob.
 Turning the knob increases or decreased the brightness of the next fireflies that light up.
+* For the most realistic firefies set the switch to yellow and turn the brightness level all the way down.
+* Adjust the brightness level to your liking
-* Now enjoy your fireflies!
+* Spread out the LED string and enjoy your fireflies!
 <br>
 <br>